 Judicial Watch is a conservative educational foundation with the motto, “Because no one is above the law.”
 The website features articles about its investigations into alleged misconduct by government officials and litigation to uncover instances of corruption.
 Judicial Watch was founded in 1994 and is based in Washington, D.C.
 The president is Tom Fitton.
-Ad Fontes Media rates Judicial Watch as most extreme right in terms of bias and as mixed reliability in terms of reliability.
+Ad Fontes Media rates Judicial Watch as most extreme right in terms of bias and as somewhat unreliable in terms of reliability.

 A team of analysts at Ad Fontes Media regularly reviews articles and news programs to rate them in terms of bias and reliability.
 A weighted average of these ratings results in the overall score for the media source.